Where are the 2022 Winter Olympics being staged?

-With less than a year to go before the opening ceremony, calls for an international ban on the Games are growing.
-Earlier this week U.S. House of Representatives Speaker Nancy Pelosi on Tuesday called for a U.S. diplomatic boycott of the 2022 Winter Olympics in Beijing, criticizing China for human rights abuses and saying that global leaders who attend would lose their moral authority.
+With around half a year to go before the opening ceremony, calls for an international ban on the Games continue.
+Earlier this year US House of Representatives Speaker Nancy Pelosi called for a US diplomatic boycott of the 2022 Winter Olympics in Beijing, criticizing China for human rights abuses and saying that global leaders who attend would lose their moral authority.

 Pelosi, a Democrat, told a bipartisan congressional hearing on the issue that heads of state around the world should shun the games, scheduled for February.

 🔥❄️All venues and facilities for Beijing 2022 are close to complete. ♻️🌟They all aim to promote sustainability, and all the venues will be open for public use for winter sports after the games. #Beijing2022 #Olympics Learn more at➡️ https://t.co/C0bpbiD68Q— Beijing 2022 (@Beijing2022) August 4, 2021

 "Here's what I propose - and join those who are proposing - is a diplomatic boycott," Pelosi said, in which "lead countries of the world withhold their attendance at the Olympics."